batmen-lab/SONATA/README.md

 ## Data
 The datasets used in this project are available for download at the following link: [data](https://drive.google.com/drive/folders/1YWvcBaJ-yj76OjkcMz8cfKchKwuJmkGV?usp=sharing).
-To reproduce the exact results presented in the manuscript, you can download the result files here:[results](https://drive.google.com/drive/folders/1Xc2blb8Qg06cUsaT_KsEQW6_CJ3RQ5yR?usp=sharing).
+To reproduce the exact results presented in the manuscript, you can download the result files here: [results](https://drive.google.com/drive/folders/1Xc2blb8Qg06cUsaT_KsEQW6_CJ3RQ5yR?usp=sharing).

 Then organize the project as follows: